The-arcane/pickle-admin/src/db_schemas/advertisements.md

   created_at TIMESTAMPTZ NOT NULL DEFAULT NOW()
 );

--- Insert initial placement options
+-- Insert initial placement options.
+ON CONFLICT ensures this is safe to run multiple times.
 INSERT INTO public.advertisement_placements (name) VALUES
   ('Home Screen Banner'),